vincentxiachao/registration-wizard/README.md

 ## Project Overview

 This project is a registration wizard application.
 The project is built using React, TypeScript, Redux Toolkit, and JSON Server for data management.
-The project also includes unit tests using Jest and React Testing Library.
+The project also includes unit tests using Vitest and React Testing Library.

 ## Environment Setup